News - Comments

 earth in EFLA.
 In fact, we root for him.
 He makes a cruel statement about

-humanity and there's something we can learn here.
-He's someone many of us would
+humanity and the state of things and there's something we can learn here.

 Escape From New York